DuendeInexistente/Cirque/Version which I removed/CreeksNotesReal.md

 Damn.
 I got purple again.

 ----
-[...]Consider then the assumed nature of alicorns, who hold inside the three-spirits-that-are-four[^word]\: A pony is contemplative yet ruthless, the pegasus wild and ecstatic, the unicorn fiery yet focused.
+[...]Consider then the assumed nature of alicorns, brought to us with the arrival of ponies[^ponies] who hold inside the three-spirits-that-are-four[^word]\: A pony is contemplative yet ruthless, the pegasus wild and ecstatic, the unicorn fiery yet focused.
 These are [...] conflictive by nature, and it's not mere cultural traits: It's [...] a product of how their magics operate and affect their predisposition.[...]

 It comes to reason then that alicorns are, by nature, *holistic* creatures, as it takes a great mind, resilient body, and trained soul to congeal those three spirits into the fourth, the alicornian spirit; A spirit that's indomitable and, of course, part of the world.